Kate graduated from Sonoma State University with a Bachelor of Science (BS) degree in biology. She currently resides in Sonoma, California.

 - The water in the tank should be at least as deep as the turtle is long.

-- Ideally, the area of water in the tank should be enough so your slider can swim about 5 times its body length in one direction.
+- Ideally, the area of water in the tank should be enough so your slider can swim about five times its body length in one direction.

 In half of your tank, stacking smooth rocks or sloping gravel can be a great way to provide a basking area.
 There are also commercially made turtle docks and tank accessories that can be used for basking.
 Land areas can also be constructed at home out of plastic or wood.
 Be sure that when you fill your tank, your turtle will be able to access these landings.
 Also be sure that the land areas you provide allow your turtle to fully dry off if they wish to.

 In the wild, red-eared sliders enjoy basking in the sun on logs or along the banks of the creeks, ponds, and streams that they inhabit.
 In your tank, it is very important that you provide some sort of basking light for your turtle.
 These lights can be made by either adding a reptile warming bulb (that produces UVB light) to a safe and durable terrarium lamp or else purchased online or in a pet store.

 Position the basking lamp above an area where your turtle is able to easily climb out of the water and dry off completely.
 Basking helps to warm your turtle and prevent certain illnesses and types of algae from growing on their shells.

 - A terrarium basking lamp that provides UVB light is necessary.